GeunhwaJeong/haneul-new/doc/src/learn/haneul-compared.md

 Haneul’s main selling point is its unprecedented performance.
 The following bullet points summarize the main performance benefits of Haneul with respect to traditional blockchains:

-* Haneul forgoes consensus for most transactions while other blockchains always totally order them.
-Causally ordering transactions allows Haneul to massively parallelize the execution of most transactions; this reduces latency and allows validators to take advantage of all their CPU cores.
+* Haneul forgoes consensus for many transactions while other blockchains always totally order them.
+Causally ordering transactions allows Haneul to massively parallelize the execution of many transactions; this reduces latency and allows validators to take advantage of all their CPU cores.
 * Haneul pushes the complexity at the edges: the client is involved in a number of protocol steps.
 This minimizes the interactions between validators and keeps their code simpler and more efficient.
 Haneul always gives the possibility to offload most of the client’s workload to a Haneul Gateway service for better user experience.
 In contrast, traditional blockchains follow a fire-and-forget model where clients monitor the blockchain state to assess the success of their transaction submission.
 * Haneul operates at network speed without waiting for system timeouts between protocol steps.
 This significantly reduces latency when the network is good and not under attack.
 In contrast, the security of a number of traditional blockchains (including most proof-of-work based blockchains) need to wait for predefined timeouts before committing transactions.
 * Haneul can take advantage of more machines per validator to increase its performance.
 Traditional blockchains are often designed to run on a single machine per validator (or even on a single CPU).

 ### Performance under faults

-Haneul runs a leaderless protocol to process common transactions (i.e. containing only owned objects).
+Haneul runs a leaderless protocol to process simple transactions (i.e. containing only owned objects).
 As a result, faulty validators do not impact performance in any significant way.
 For transactions involving shared objects, Haneul employs a state-of-the-art consensus protocol requiring no [view-change sub-protocol](https://pmg.csail.mit.edu/papers/osdi99.pdf) and thus experiences only slight performance degradations.
 In contrast, most leader-based blockchains experiencing even a single validator’s crash see their throughput fall and their latency increase (often by more than one order of magnitude).

 ### Security assumptions